N.Y. attorney general alleges Trump’s business inflated property values, wealth statements

 Tuesday’s filing by the attorney general was in response to a Jan.
 3 motion to quash subpoenas for the latest round of requested testimony and records.
 The Trumps have asked a New York State Supreme Court judge to void the subpoenas or at least put off their enforcement until the criminal case is over on the grounds that the two investigations are inextricably linked through James.

-To sit for depositions with James’ team at this stage would trample their rights against self-incrimination and would set a dangerous precedent, advocates for the Trumps have said.
+To sit for depositions with James’s team at this stage would trample their rights against self-incrimination and would set a dangerous precedent, advocates for the Trumps have said.

 As part of the criminal case James is pursuing with Bragg, investigators have brought in Trump’s longtime accountant, Donald Bender, to testify in front of a grand jury convened by Bragg’s predecessor, Cyrus R. Vance Jr. (D), according to people familiar with the investigation.